 Out-of-State ID Card Reciprocity

 If you're visiting Arizona and have a valid medical marijuana registration card from another state, you can possess and use marijuana in Arizona.
 However, you won't be able to get medical marijuana from an Arizona dispensary with an out-of-state ID card due to statutory limitations.
-No matter how much marijuana you're allowed in your home state, you can only possess and use up to 2.5 ounces of medical marijuana while in Arizona.
+No matter how much marijuana you're allowed in your home state, you can only possess and use up to two and a half (2.5) ounces of medical marijuana while in Arizona.

 Where to Get Medical Marijuana

-Remember that qualifying patients can only purchase and possess 2.5 ounces of marijuana every two weeks.
+Remember that qualifying patients can only purchase and possess two and a half (2.5) ounces of marijuana every two (2) weeks.
 Additionally, medical marijuana cannot be smoked in public places, such as schools and parks.
 However, qualifying patients can consume marijuana in edible form in public places.

 ADHS-designated caregivers can also grow and dispense medical marijuana for one to five medical marijuana patients.
-To be a caregiver, you have to be 21 years or older, agree to assist up to five medical marijuana patients, and have no previous drug felonies.
+To be a caregiver, you must be twenty-one (21) years or older, agree to assist up to five medical marijuana patients, and have no previous drug felonies."